Krimit/Krimit.github.io/_posts/2014-05-19-lessons-NYU.md

 - Pick the right tool for the job.
 Python or Unix for file manipulation, Java/C++ for heavy lifting, Python or Node.js for web, Scala for concurrent applications.
 C is almost never the right tool.

-- The three courses that changed the way I look at software and computers: Intro to Algorithms, Production Quality Software, and Foundations of Machine Learning.
+- The three courses that changed the way I look at software and computers: Fundamental Algorithms, Production Quality Software, and Foundations of Machine Learning.

 [DL]: http://cilvr.nyu.edu/doku.php?id=software:overfeat:start